PIN fraud: what do you need to know?

 Even so, however, it is up to the bank to prove that their customer did leave the door open.
 See 'asking for proof' below.

-How card providers should protect you
+How card providers should protect consumers

 The way that cardholders should protect themselves is pretty simple, then.